Rick Pietri: Personal life

-A graduate of DeLaSalle High School in New Orleans, Pietri has a bachelor's degree in communication and a master's degree in education from the University of South Alabama (USA).
+A graduate of De La Salle High School in New Orleans, Pietri has a bachelor's degree in communication and a master's degree in education from the University of South Alabama (USA).
 He is married to the former Suzanne Odom of Mobile, Alabama, and they are the parents of two.

 Coaching career

-After graduating from South Alabama, where he was manager of the men's basketball team from 1983–87, Pietri began his coaching career as an assistant at St. Paul's High School in Covington, Louisiana.
+After graduating from South Alabama, where he was manager of the men's basketball team from 1983 to 1987, Pietri began his coaching career as an assistant at St. Paul's High School in Covington, Louisiana.
 He then spent four years as an assistant with the men's team at Spring Hill College in Mobile before moving to Birmingham and one season as an assistant for Birmingham-Southern College's successful men's NAIA program.

 Pietri then became the boys' basketball head coach at B.C.
 Rain High School in Mobile, directing his team to the Alabama Final Four four years in a row, including the Alabama Class 5A state championship in 1997.
 After two season as boys' coach at St. Paul's High School in Mobile, Pieri was named women's coach at South Alabama, taking over leadership of a program that had gone through ten consecutive losing seasons.

 In thirteen seasons at South Alabama, Pietri's Lady Jaguars had nine winning seasons, won the West division of the Sun Belt Conference twice and made two appearances in the Women's National Invitation Tournament.
-With a record of 220–167 and 111–104 in the Sun Belt, Pietri is the winningest coach in US women's basketball.
+With a record of 220–167 and 111–104 in the Sun Belt, Pietri is the winningest coach in USA women's basketball.
 On March 13, 2013, Pietri was fired.

 In his first year at Jacksonville State, Pietri led a program that had gone 5–52 (2–30 OVC) in its previous two years to a record of 14–18 (8–8 OVC) and a semi-final finish in the Ohio Valley Conference Tournament.
 He was also named 2013–14 Ohio Valley Conference Coach of the Year.